Wolverine971/9takes/src/blog/people/musicians/Demi-Lovato.md

 Too many "withs" in sentence startin gwith "The constant scrutiny" -->
 <!-- Emojis used for overdose is offensive considering subject matter -->

 The struggle amplified with her rapid ascent to fame.
 The constant scrutiny, combined with personal battles with mental health, led to a well-documented episode of overdose and subsequent rehab stint 💊🚑.
-Here, we witness the quintessential Type 4 struggle: the battle against feelings of inadequacy and the desire to define one's unique identity.
+Here, we witness the classic Type 4 struggle: the battle against feelings of inadequacy and the desire to define one's unique identity.

 <!-- "The Individualist" and " From Camp Rock to Rehab" Sections are way too similar and end with the same idea-- combine them -->